adein/GitCheatSheet/README.md

 	git reset --hard

+To (recursively) delete untracked files from the working tree:

+	git clean

 To restore everything back to the way it was prior to the last commit:

 	git reset --soft HEAD^     # use --soft if you want to keep your changes